chenhan1218/resume/resume.md

 *   **Contributor**, g0v community,
     2013 - current
-    - Contribute in several software projects in g0v community which devote to embrace information transparency.
+    - Contribute in software projects in g0v community which devote to embrace information transparency.

 *   **Software Engineer**, Micro-Star International Co., Ltd (MSI), Nov.
 2010 - Sep.
 2013
     - Build software architecture for high-end vacuum robot.
-Design algorithms to made consumer vacuum robot being capable of localizing and navigating <!---accurately--> in indoor environment.
+Design and fine-tune algorithms to made consumer-level vacuum robot being capable of localizing and navigating <!---accurately in indoor environment-->.
     - Implement customized Robot software and Human-Robot Interface on linux-based embedded platform.
-    - Inventing cross-platform software suite for autonomous robot field tests and Improve product reliability.
+Also, inventing cross-platform software suite for autonomous robot field tests and Improve product reliability.
     - Introduce tools including Git version control flow, project management with Redmine to our team, which helps team communication and progress tracking.
-Also host seminars in department to encourage everyone learn new technique and share knowledge with each other.
+Also host seminars in department to encourage everyone learn new technique and share knowledge.

 ### Education